sunil880018/internet-usage-monitoring-service/README.md

-## install all the dependencies , type the below command
+## install all the dependencies, type the below command

 npm install